- What ages are Lab students?

 Applicants to grades 1-5 may be invited to participate in an age appropriate classroom visit.
 During the visit, the student will receive an academic assessment from a Laboratory Schools teacher.

-Middle School (grades 6-8) and High School (grades 9-12) applicants will meet individually with a member of the Admissions Committee during the course of a full day visit to Lab.
+Middle School (grades 6-8) and High School (grades 9-12) applicants will meet individually with a member of the Admissions Committee during the course of a visit to Lab.

 Each year, a number of highly qualified students apply to grades where Lab has limited space.
 Students who have completed the application process and are academically and socially prepared to join the Laboratory Schools may be asked to join Lab's wait pool until space becomes available through student attrition.